Yooval/SmartShop/README.md

 ### Installation:
 - open the Server-Side and run it from file **SpringBootEcommerceApplication**.
-- open the Client-Side and run the following commands in your terminal: **npm start -- --configuration=qa**.
+- open the Client-Side and run the command **npm start -- --configuration=qa**.
 You should see the app running on https://localhost:4200.